AwesomeCronk/SiliconPython/notes/notes.md

 ### tuple
 * ID: 6 | Metadata: number of items
+* Structure:
+    * 4B pointer to items * number of items

+### list
+* ID: 7 | Metadata: number of items
 * Structure (per block):
-    * 64B containing 16 pointers to items
+    * 32B of 4B pointers to items
     * 4B pointer to next block

 The next block pointer in the last block is 0.
-Any extra pointers within a block also are 0.

-### *list*
-* ID: 7 | Metadata:
+The first block is immediately following the header.

 ### *dict*
 * ID: 8 | Metadata: